 On 21 November 2018 the NSW Government passed the Building and Construction Industry Security of Payment Bill 2018 (“the Amendment Act”).
 It has now been proclaimed that the Amendment Act will take effect on 21 October 2019.

 A summary of the key amendments is outlined below.

 1. Changes to Reference Dates

 The concept of a Reference Date is to be abolished.
 Therefore, the availability of a Reference Date will no longer be a precondition for a valid Payment Claim.

 Instead, a party who has carried out construction work or supplied related good or services will be able to serve a Payment Claim monthly on the last day of the named month in which construction work was first carried, and thereafter on and from the last day of each subsequent month.

-Parties will be free to agree to that a right to serve a Payment Claim will accrue on one or more earlier dates in any particular month.
+Parties will be free to agree that a right to serve a Payment Claim will accrue on one or more earlier dates in any particular month.

 Therefore, whilst the concept of a Reference Date will no longer exist, for a Payment Claim to be valid it must be issued after an available date on which a Claimant was entitled to make a progress claim.
 This will, however, arise at least monthly.